 Rainy days change to sunny spells.
 Mountain snows give way to coastal breezes.
 Navigating the winter weather in Sicily requires some preparation and flexibility.

-In this article, I'll look at what you can expect from the weather in Sicily in January.
-I offer tips and advice for making the most of your winter vacation on this beautiful island.
+In this article, we'll look at what you can expect from the weather in Sicily in January.
+We offer tips and advice for making the most of your winter vacation on this beautiful island.

 Sicily can experience some cooler temperatures during the winter months.
 Still, it's generally much warmer than most parts of Europe.